strimzi/proposals/052-cruise-control-api-users.md

     acls:
       ...
 ```
-These resources are watched and managed by the the Strimzi User Operator, which creates Kafka users based on the descriptions provided by the resources.
+These resources are watched and managed by the Strimzi User Operator, which creates Kafka users based on the descriptions provided by the resources.

 For more details, checkout the Strimzi documentation [here](https://strimzi.io/docs/operators/latest/deploying#proc-configuring-kafka-user-str)